mike99mac/nagios-doc/pkg-managers.md

 npx (Node Package Execute) was introduced in 2017.
 It was added to npm in version 5.2 and allows the execution of Node packages without globally installing them.
 This makes it easier to run package binaries and scripts.

+For more information, see

 ```
     # Example of using npx to run a package
     npx create-react-app my-app
 ```

+For more information, see https://en.wikipedia.org/wiki/Npm

 ### yarn
 yarn was developed by Facebook in collaboration with Exponent, Google, and Tilde, and released in 2016.
 It was designed to address some of the shortcomings of npm, such as performance, security, and consistency issues.
 Yarn provides faster package installation, reliable lock files, and deterministic dependency resolution.